sunyue93/ads-instititute.github.io/ml-opt/winter2018.md

-### Machine Learning and Optimization reading group
+## Machine Learning and Optimization reading group

-Welcome to the page of the Machine Learning and Optimization Reading Group, Winter 2018.
+Welcome to the page of the Machine Learning and Optimization Reading Group, Winter 2018!
 For past quarters, looks [below](#past-quarters).
+If you wish to give present at the reading group, please email <thickstn@cs> (DOT washington DOT edu).

 **Quarter**: Winter 2018
 **Meeting time**: Fridays at 1:30pm